Skip to main content

 Foreign Services

-If you are making payments to a foreign recipient for services completely performed outside of the US, you do not need to complete the above form.
-Instead, indicate on the fast track that the payee is not a US citizen, indicate the foreign country were all services are performed in the work location field, and provide a detailed explanation of the services performed in the payment reason field.
-If any services are performed in the US or this is a payment for something other than services (i.e. royalties or licenses, etc.), you must complete the form above.
+If you are making payments to a foreign recipient for services completely performed outside of the US, please indicate on the Workday Supplier Invoice Item Description that the payee is not a US citizen, indicate the foreign country where all services were performed, and provide a brief explanation of the services performed.
+If any services were performed in the US, please indicate in the Item Description.

 Contact